The Tresanton Trust

 Overview

-THE TRESANTON TRUST was established by trust deed on 14 November 2003 and registered as a charity in April 2004.
-The Trust operates as a grant-making charity, providing support to UK registered charities working both domestically and internationally.
+THE TRESANTON TRUST was established by trust deed on 14 November 2003 and registered as a charity on 8 April 2004.
+The Trust operates as a grant-making charity, providing support to UK registered charities.
 The Trust's principal source of funding is investment income from the charity's interest in freehold property held by the Hatton Garden Trust.
-With annual expenditure of approximately £545,831 (FY 2023) and income of £426,576, the Trust adopts a strategic approach to grant-making, specifically providing multi-year funding to a limited number of selected beneficiaries rather than making numerous small one-off grants.
+With annual expenditure of approximately £545,831 (FY 2023) and income of £426,576, the Trust provides grants of varying sizes to UK registered charities.
 Day-to-day management is carried out by two principal trustees who meet regularly to discuss and approve grant expenditure.

 Funding Priorities